 Online retail giant Amazon has developed a specialized marketplace to distribute mobile applications for the Android platform and serve as the main interface for Amazon's Kindle Fire which runs a restricted version of the Android OS.
-This marketplace was created to provide a more organized, intuitive, and user-friendly alternative to the standard Android Market and is available for all Android users (What Developers Should Know About Amazon's Android App Store, 2010).
+This marketplace was created to provide a more organized, intuitive, and user-friendly alternative to the standard Android Market and is available for all Android users22.

 Like other mobile application marketplaces, Amazon splits revenue by paying developers 70% of the purchase price per sale, while retaining 30% of the purchase price for Amazon.
 However, Amazon requires an annual fee of \$99 for publisher participation in this marketplace compared to Android's one-time \$20 fee.
 In addition, Amazon reserves the right to modify an application's code and even add its own DRM (Digital Rights Management, a system to prevent piracy in digital goods such as music and software) to the binary.
 In contrast to the largely unrestricted Android Market, Amazon also has a set of rules to which all publishers must adhere.
 For instance, applications on the Amazon marketplace cannot be sold at a lower price in competing marketplaces such as the Android Market.
 Amazon also reserves the right to modify the prices of apps without prior approval of the original publishers.
 Finally, developers must deliver any updates to the apps to the Amazon market before doing so in other markets.
-For example, it is illegal to distribute an app update to the Android Market before it is uploaded to Amazon's marketplace (What Developers Should Know About Amazon's Android App Store, 2010).
+For example, it is illegal to distribute an app update to the Android Market before it is uploaded to Amazon's marketplace23.